Education in Germany: Public and private schools

 Some students attend private schools through welfare subsidies.
 This is often the case if a student is considered to be a child at risk, such as students who have learning disabilities, special needs or come from dysfunctional home environments.

 After factoring in parents' socioeconomic status, children who attend private schools are not as able as those at state schools.
 At the Programme for International Student Assessment (PISA) for example, after considering socioeconomic class, students at private schools underperformed those at state schools.
 One has, however, to be careful interpreting that data: it may be that such students do not underperform because they attend a private school, but that they attend a private school because they underperform.
 Some private Realschulen and Gymnasien have lower entry requirements than public Realschulen and Gymnasien.

 Special schools

-Most German children with special needs attend a school called Förderschule or Sonderschule (special school) that serves only such children.
+Most German children with disabilities attend a school called Förderschule or Sonderschule (special school) that serves only such children.
 There are several types of special schools in Germany such as: